[Note: Originally published as a part of my column for the Patheos Pagan Channel, The Blooming Staff.]

 Achad’s conversion allowed him to join in the sacramental life of the Church.
 This means he also participated in the Eucharist, with his first Mass being the Mass celebrating the Incarnation at Christmas, 1928.
 The Eucharist is, for Catholics, the Kingdom of God made present here on earth, the eschatological reality breaking into our present moment.
 As the Catechism of the Catholic Church states, the Eucharist is “a pledge of future glory,” a foretaste of the heavenly banquet to come (CCC 1323).

-Unlike other unorthodox Thelemites, who posit a “double current” in which both the Aeons of Horus and Maat are active at once, or those who suggest a premature dawning of the Aeon of Maat to replace that of Horus, my reading of Frater Achad through the lens of the Catholic Mass suggests that the new Aeon of Truth and Justice is here in the present at the same time as the “force and fire” of the Aeon of Horus—sacramentally, in the Eucharist, through the foretaste we receive here and now of the heavenly banquet that is to come.
+Certain unorthodox Thelemites posit a “double current” in which both the Aeons of Horus and Maat are active at once, or suggest a premature dawning of the Aeon of Maat to replace that of Horus.
+Similar to the interpretation of the Horus-Maat Lodge, my reading of Frater Achad through the lens of his own Catholic esotericism suggests that the new Aeon of Truth and Justice is here in the present at the same time as the “force and fire” of the Aeon of Horus—sacramentally, in the Eucharist, through the foretaste we receive here and now of the heavenly banquet that is to come.
 The Daughter is raised to the throne of the Mother, the Father is roused, and the Son of God is born in the midst of the people of earth.
 As Frater Achad proclaims, “Kether is in Malkuth and Malkuth is in Kether.”